xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 But I think this post has gone on too long already.

-I really wanted to highlight the power of the SAFE-Stack for building apps that are using the same methods people are currently using, like
-React for UI and Jest for Testing, but show how Fable enables developers to do so much more:
+I really wanted to highlight and show off the power of the SAFE-Stack for building apps that are using the same methods people are currently using, like React for UI and Jest for Testing, but show how Fable enables developers to do so much more:

 - 100% re-usable code